 Power settings and timeouts can be changed using Power Options in Windows Control Panel.

-With the computer on, you can initiate Sleep in any of the following ways:
+With the computer on, you can initiate Sleep in either of the following ways:

-- Press fn+f3. - Click Start, and then click the Power button. - Click Start, click the arrow next to the Lock button, and then click Sleep.
+- Press fn+f3. - Click Start, click the arrow next to the Shut down button, and then click Sleep.

 To exit Sleep: